heyvito/audioscrobbler/README.md

 ## Known Issues

-- Audioscrobbler has a huge memory leak caused by one of Apple's API.
-There is no known fix at this time, and the issue has been reported multiple times through Feedback Assistant.
-I'm in contact with Apple engineers to see if we can sort this out.
 - Music.app may restart immediately after quiting.
 I intend to fix this in the near future.

 ## TODO